KinanBab/neptune-notebook.js/README.md

 6. _env_ can be `browser` or `server`, defaults to browser, specifies where the code will be run.
 7. _output_ if provided, neptune will create an empty div with the given value as an id right after the code block.
 This div can be used by the code block to display custom HTML output.
+8. _offline_ if set to false, neptune will not allow running this code block in offline mode (i.e. dumped HTML or saved documents).

 ### Important Pitfalls for Interactive Code Blocks